 Say, the government cuts the tax rate.
 Lower tax rates mean less revenue in the short run.

 But in the long run, the increasing taxpayer base compensates for this effect.
-Tax rate cuts put more money in taxpayers’ hands.
-Companies have more profits for capital investment.
-Likewise, households have more money to spend on goods and services.
+Tax rate cuts put more money in taxpayers’ hands, companies have more profits for capital investment, and households have more money to spend on goods and services.

 Hence, tariff cuts should spur demand for goods and services, encouraging businesses to increase production.
 Several new businesses emerge.
 They hire more workers, pushing the unemployment rate down.

 As a result, economic growth creates a more tax base as household income and business profits increase.
-Also, taxpayers increase as unemployment fell, and several new businesses emerge.
+Also, taxpayers increased as unemployment fell, and several new businesses emerged.
 The higher the tax base, the greater the tax revenue in the long run.

-Increased tax rate reduces the disposable income of the households.
-Because they have less money on hand, they reduce their consumption of goods and services.
-As a result, the economy’s aggregate demand falls.
+An increased tax rate reduces households’ disposable income.
+Because they have less money on hand, they reduce their consumption of goods and services, resulting in a fall in the economy’s aggregate demand.

 A decrease in aggregate demand creates an increase in unsold stock.
 For manufacturers, it puts upward pressure on operating costs.
 In response to the increase in stock, producers began to reduce production.

-A decrease in production encourages businesses to demand fewer workers.
-Thus, the unemployment rate increases.
-As a result, the tax base from the household sector decreases.
+A decrease in production encourages businesses to demand fewer workers, increasing the unemployment rate and decreasing the tax base from the household sector.

-Businesses see that there is no incentive to produce more output.
-Falling demand and increasing taxes squeezed their profits.
+Businesses see no incentive to produce more output.
+Falling demand and increasing taxes have squeezed their profits.
 Profits are less, and some companies may book losses.
 As a result, the tax base from the business sector also decreases.

 Overall, a high tax rate increase weighs on economic growth and generates less of a tax base.
 Some taxpayers may seek to evade taxes and shift their wealth and money offshore.
 That, in turn, leads to a decrease in government revenue.